nmsoikat/useful-git-command/git-stash.md

 - `git stash save “message 2” -u`

 `git stash save “message 2”` To save the changes.
-Stashing the current working directory's staged or unstaged changes or untracked files.
+Stashing (saving) the current working directory's staged or unstaged changes or untracked files.
-The message is optional, we can use `git stash save` or `git stash` to save the changes without any message.
+The message is optional; you can save the changes using either `git stash save` or `git stash` without specifying a message.

-`git stash save “message 2” -u` To save changes including untracked file (new file).
+`git stash save “message 2” -u` To save changes including untracked file (new file) using --include-untracked flag or -u flag

 ### View Stash
 - `git stash list`